-Another way of constructing insecure instances of an SIDH-style key exchange is to keep the starting vertex as $j=1728$ (or close to it), keep $A$ and $B$ smooth or powersmooth but not necessarily only powers of $2$ and $3$ (as in SIKE), and construct the base field prime $p$ to make $j=1728$ into an $(A,B)$\nobreakdash-backdoor curve.
+Another way of constructing backdoor instances of an SIDH-style key exchange is to keep the starting vertex as $j=1728$ (or close to it), keep $A$ and $B$ smooth or powersmooth (but not necessarily only powers of $2$ and $3$ as in SIKE), and construct the base-field prime $p$ to turn $j=1728$ into an $(A,B)$\nobreakdash-backdoor curve.
 In this section, let $E_0$ denote the curve $E_0\colon\, y^2=x^3+x$.